tanishv12/tanishv12/README.md

 🔭 I’m currently working with Python in detail
-🌱 I’m currently learning on working with APIs
+🌱 I’m currently learning to work with APIs